 In Node.js, the request.socket object represents the underlying network socket for an incoming HTTP request.
 The _peername property, when available, contains details about the remote client, such as:

-• address: The client’s IP address
+address: The client’s IP addressport: The client’s port numberfamily: The IP address family (IPv4orIPv6)

 However, there are scenarios where _peername can be null, which means the server couldn’t retrieve the client’s connection details.
 This can happen for various reasons, as outlined below.